PSU-ICDS/icds_docs/docs/accounts/managing-compute.md

 $ sacctmgr remove coordinator account=<compute-account> name=<userid>
 ```

-!!! warning "Account coordinators control ALL access to the account"
-    Coordinators can add and remove other coordinators, including the account owner.
+!!! tip "Coordinators are not automatically users"
+    Adding someone as a coordinator does not automatically grant them user level permission
+    to the account.
+They will also need to be [added as a user](#adding-and-removing-users)
+    to be able to use the account for jobs.

 ## Monitoring usage